qiao-xin/ulove/README.md

 ```bash
 ulove.pl
 ```
-DupGen_finder should print its 'help' text.
+ULOVE should print its 'help' text.

 ## Running